A Comparison of the functors of points of Supermanifolds

 We can consider the functor

 defined on the objects as

 and on morphisms as $\rho \mapsto \funcpt{\rho}$, with $\rho \in \Hom_{\SAlg}(A,B)$ and

 \begin{remark} Observe that the only local superalgebras which are equal to $\sheaf(M)$ for some supermanifold $M$ are those of the form $\ext[\K]{\theta_1,\dots,\theta_q} = \sheaf(\K^{0|q})$.
-In fact as soon as $M$ has a nontrivial even part, the algebra $\sheaf(M)$ becomes infinite dimensional.
 For this reason this functor is quite different from the functor of points borrowed from algebraic geometry and detailed in the previous section. \end{remark}

 \begin{notation} Here we introduce a multiindex notation that we will use in the following.
 Let $\set{x_1,\ldots,x_p,\theta_1,\ldots,\theta_q}$ be a system of coordinates.
 If

 we define

 $\nu! \coloneqq \prod_i \nu_i!$, and $\abs{\nu} \coloneqq \sum_i \nu_i$.
 If $J=(j_1,\ldots,j_r)$ with $1 \leq j_1 < \dots < j_r \leq q$ we define